What to do

 If you lost your CDC card before getting a second dose, you can ask for a replacement card when you get your second dose.

-If you lose your CDC card after you get your final dose, there are several options to get a replacement card or get your vaccination record.
+If you lose your CDC card after you get your final dose, you can get a replacement card or get your vaccination record.
+You can also use your CDC card or the state digital vaccine record as proof of vaccination.

 Contact the clinic or health provider where you were vaccinated.
 Ask for a replacement card.
 They will have a record of your vaccine there.